top of page

 Broker Opinion vs. Appraisal-Informed Analysis

 Most business brokers provide a "broker opinion of value" based on comparable sales, industry multiples, and market experience.
 These opinions are useful for initial pricing discussions but often lack systematic methodology.
-Tom Brubaker's background as a state-certified general appraiser for residential and commercial real estate brings a fundamentally different analytical framework to business valuation.
+Tom Brubaker's background as a state-certified appraiser for residential and commercial real estate brings a fundamentally different analytical framework to business valuation.
 While business valuation doesn't require state certification like real estate does, the same rigorous methodologies, documentation standards, and analytical principles apply equally well to valuing operating businesses.

 Why Real Estate Appraisal Training Matters for Business Sales